Home » Las Vegas » Las Vegas Natural History Museum tickets

 Image: Lvnhm.org

-Visitors find out bizarre characteristics of ice age beasts, including Smilodon (saber-tooth cat), a giant ground sloth, etc.
+Visitors discover bizarre characteristics of ice age beasts, including Smilodon (saber-tooth cat), a giant ground sloth, etc.

-You also get to see prehistoric camel and mammoth fossils found in Las Vegas.
+You also see prehistoric camel and mammoth fossils found in Las Vegas.

 Geology Gallery